 When doing your nails, preparation is key if you want to have a long lasting mani.
 Follow these steps for how to prep your nails!

-Take a cuticle pusher and push back all of your cuticles.
+3. Take a cuticle pusher and push back all of your cuticles.
 Leaving your cuticles on your nails will result in premature lifting since the product won’t be able to properly adhere to your nail bed.
-You may also apply a cuticle remover solution first and then push back your cuticles for a smoother cleanup.
+You may also apply dip nail liquid cuticle remover solution first and then push back your cuticles for a smoother cleanup.

 These next steps are if you would like to apply tips to your nails in order to extend their lengths.
 If you wish to apply tips, please do not do step 6.
 If you do not wish to apply tips on your nails, you may stop here and continue to our other articles on how to dip or the gel method!